KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+3. Warning: No LICENSE file.

 ## [MMM-Keypress by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Keypress)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
+2. Warning: No LICENSE file.

 ## [MMM-Koket-by-Sodexo by Alvinger](https://github.com/Alvinger/MMM-Koket-by-Sodexo)